ice-csic-astroexotic/ML-Poppyns/docs/tutorials/simulator_tutorial.md

 To simulate populations with different initial parameters, the user can directly modify the simulator configuration in `pypopsyn/simulator/config_simulator.py`.

 Alternatively, we can provide a JSON dictionary containing configuration overrides for the various simulation parameters.
-Here is an example of JSON file specifying the parameter overrides:
+An example of such a JSON file could look as follows:
 ```commandline
 {
   "kick_model": "km_maxwell",